 - Pour jaggery syrup through a fine sieve and mix well.

 - Pour first pressed milk, cook for 30 sec. and remove the pan from heat.

 - Add cardamom powder & fried coconut pieces into payasam and mix together.

 - Serve adai pradhaman warm or chilled.

 - We need to be careful to avoid coconut milk getting curdled :

-- Do not pour hot syrup into coconut milk.
+- We should not pour hot syrup into coconut milk.

-- Do not leave payasam on the stove when done.
+- We should not leave payasam on stove top when done.

-- It is preferred to use home made coconut milk than store-bought coconut milk for its authentic taste.
+- It is preferred to use home-made coconut milk than store-bought coconut milk for its authentic flavor.

-- There are hard-to-cook small glassy rice flakes also available in the market, but you need to buy larger white flakes as shown above.
+- There are hard-to-cook small glassy rice flakes also available in the market, but we need to buy larger white flakes as shown above.